cnr-ibba/SMARTER-repository/README.md

 ### Creating a project for the first time

-For such example, we suppose that the django project name will be `mysite` as stated by the [django tutorial](https://docs.djangoproject.com/en/1.11/intro/tutorial01/#creating-a-project).
+For such example, we suppose that the django project name will be `smarter` as stated by the [django tutorial](https://docs.djangoproject.com/en/1.11/intro/tutorial01/#creating-a-project).
-The `mysite_uwsgi.ini` in `django-data` directory contains uwsgi configuration for this application.
+The `smarter_uwsgi.ini` in `django-data` directory contains uwsgi configuration for this application.
-The default path of the application is the `mysite` directory of the django tutorial.
+The default path of the application is the `smarter` directory of the django tutorial.
-If you want to modify the project directories, remember to modify `docker-compose.yml` and to rename `mysite_uwsgi.ini`commands according your needs.
+If you want to modify the project directories, remember to modify `docker-compose.yml` and to rename `smarter_uwsgi.ini`commands according your needs.
-First, you need to generate an empty django project (`mysite` in this example), since it's no tracked with this project.
+First, you need to generate an empty django project (`smarter` in this example), since it's no tracked with this project.
 If you want to track your project modifications, you will do add manually your django folder to your project.
 To create a new project folder, we will use the `django-admin` utility from